tylerxiety/nn-zero-to-hero-notes/README.md

   - [sora](https://openai.com/research/video-generation-models-as-world-simulators)
     - chunk videos into tokens
     - either process discrete tokens with autorepressive models or soft tokens with difusion models.
+- Interesting 'unstable' token handling in tiktoken rust code
+- Recommendations from Andrej for your own application:
+    - Maybe you can just re-use the GPT-4 tokens and tiktoken?
+    - If you're training a vocab, ok to use BPE with sentencepiece.
+Careful with the million settings.
+(But sentencepiece is inferior to tiktoken in terms of algorithm.)
+    - Switch to [minbpe](https://github.com/karpathy/minbpe) once it is as efficient as sentencepiece :). minbpe is tiktoken with training APIs.
+    - Or check it out [Huggingface Tokenizer](https://huggingface.co/docs/transformers/main_classes/tokenizer), the algorithm is very similar to sentencepiece.

+# -1.
+Conponents and Papers
+1. MLP
+-